Gabriel-Lewis/ThinkPiece/docs/dev-readme.md

 ## Minimum Viable Product

 Think Piece is a website for people to share their ideas and thoughts with others.
-This app is built with a Ruby on Rails backend, and a React/Redux frontend to look and feel like the popular blogging site [Medium](https://medium.com).
+This app is built with a Ruby on Rails backend, and a React/Redux front-end to look and feel like the popular blogging site [Medium](https://medium.com).
 At the end of two weeks Think Piece will have the following bug free features:

 - [ ] Hosting on Heroku
 - [ ] Account Creation, Login, and Demo login